Entertainment Centrum: Whitby Entertainment Centrum

 The Whitby Entertainment Centrum (WEC) is located at 75 Consumers Drive in Whitby, Ontario, at the northwest corner of Highway 401 and Thickson Road.
 The plaza is the largest entertainment centre in the Whitby, Ajax, Oshawa, Durham Region with a great variety of 20 Entertainment/Restaurant and Fitness based venues.
 Its anchor tenant is the Landmark Cinemas and Goodlife Fitness.
 Putting Edge Glow-in-the-Dark Mini Golf is also located in the plaza, along with several restaurants,.

 Restaurants

 Restaurants in the Whitby Entertainment Centrum include Lone Star Texas Grill, Wild Wing, Milestones, Montana's Cookhouse, Chuck E. Cheese's and Shoeless Joe's.

 Oakville Entertainment Centrum

 The Oakville Entertainment Centrum is a large regional shopping mall located at the northwest corner of The Queen Elizabeth Way (QEW) & Winston Churchill Blvd. in Oakville, Ontario.
 Its anchor tenants are the Cineplex Odeon Cinema, Homewood Suites by Hilton and Dave & Buster's.
 The plaza contains entertainment venues, such as Putting Edge Glow-in-the-Dark Mini Golf and Cirqus Nightclub.
 It is also equipped with a spa, The Silvery Blue Butterfly.

 Restaurants

-Restaurants in the Oakville Entertainment Centrum include Boston Pizza, Scaddabush, Baton Rouge, Souvlaki Hut and Dirty Martini Lounge, East Side Mario's, 3Brewers.
+Restaurants in the Oakville Entertainment Centrum include Boston Pizza, Scaddabush, Baton Rouge, Souvlaki Hut and Dirty Martini Lounge, Tratoria Timone, East Side Mario's, 3Brewers.